-Hometown & Country
+Hometown and Country

-Groningen, the Netherlands
+Zuidhorn, the Netherlands

 Government & Middle Eastern Studies

-Favorite Place in Harvard Square
+Favorite place in Harvard Square?

-What can FIPpers talk to you about?
+What can FIPers talk to you about?

-Why should a freshman choose FIP?
+Why should a first-year choose FIP?

 Everyone who does FIP loves it and everyone who does not do FIP regrets it!